Andrews journey: a life of great purpose and meaning

-When Andrew was 4 months old, we visited Children’s Hospitals and Clinics of Minnesota.
+When Andrew was 4 months old, we visited Children’s Minnesota.
 With thick stacks of paperwork in hand, the questioning and assessment of our son and his coarse facial features began.
 We worked with Dr. Nancy Medelsohn and the genetic counselor that day and over the next few months.
 After a multitude of tests and referrals, they concluded that that Andrew had Beckwith-Wiedemann syndrome.
 This rare disorder is characterized by pre/postnatal overgrowth, neonatal hypoglycemia, congenital malformations and a higher risk for tumors and cancer.

 Over the next few years, Andrew continued to struggle.
 He was not meeting basic developmental milestones and was suffering from low-muscle-tone seizures called myoclonic jerks and was diagnosed as deaf and blind.
 Oddly enough, none of these symptoms were associated with Beckwith-Wiedemann syndrome.
 There were frequent phone calls from Dr. Mendelsohn’s office, most often from herself to guide us to the next course of action, set up early intervention, refer us to other specialists or relay lab work or ultrasound findings.